 Your Licensed Customs Broker can help you obtain and manage a TIB.

 There are a lot of compelling reasons to use a third party to handle your Customs Bond.
 Sure, you can file for it yourself through a surety licensed by the Treasury Department.
 But do you want to risk delays that can be caused by errors in paperwork?
-Do you want to try to navigate through forms and make dozens of phone calls and be up to your elbows in bureaucracy?
+Do you want to try to navigate through forms and make dozens of phone calls and be up to your elbows in the customs bond verification process?

 Your Licensed Customs Agent or freight forwarder will also notify you when your continuous bond is about to expire, so that you can put a new one in place before experiencing a delay on a shipment.
 Because they are your shipping partner, it is in their best interests to make sure your shipments continue to move problem free!